jepstein-eagle/adaptable/packages/adaptable/readme/Functions/conditional_style_function.md

 - **Query**: a standard Adaptable Expression which determines **where** the style will be applied.

-  > Conditional Styles will on be applied to when cell (or row) values **match all the criteria set in the Expression**; otherwise the default styles will be used instead.
+  > Conditional Styles will only be applied when the cell (or row) values **match all the criteria set in the Expression**; otherwise the default styles will be used instead.

 ## UI Elements